DrenfongWong/hyperscan/README.md

 If you wish to contact the Hyperscan team at Intel directly, without posting publicly to the mailing list, send email to [hyperscan@intel.com](mailto:hyperscan@intel.com).

+# Build Package

+$ make
+$ make install-dep
+$ make build-package

+Package can be found in ./build-root/build-package/, named with hyperscan*.rpm.